//this is the mailchimp popup form //ShareThis code for sharing images

 Workforce engagement has an enormous impact on a business’s success.
-According to recent data, disengaged workers account for $1.9 trillion in lost productivity in the U.S. annually.
-Conversely, a highly engaged team enjoys substantial benefits, including 23% greater profitability, a 14% increase in overall productivity, 81% lower absenteeism rates, and a 66% increase in well-being.
+Recent employee engagement data shows that disengaged workers cost U.S. companies $1.9 trillion in lost productivity annually.
+On the flip side, highly engaged teams achieve 23% higher profitability, 14% greater productivity, 81% lower absenteeism, and 66% improvement in well-being.

-A blend of actionable and effective employee engagement ideas, along with a robust employee engagement platform, can cultivate an engaged workforce.
+A blend of actionable and effective employee engagement ideas, along with a robust employee engagement platform, can cultivate a connected, motivated, and high-performing workforce.
 This article will home in on the former.

-Make Employee Engagement Part of Your Company Culture
+Employee Engagement Ideas for Leadership and Company Culture

 One of the most profound employee engagement activities you can undertake is simply communicating organizational priorities to your team.
 To achieve transparency, explain why specific projects are essential and the factors that determine company decisions.
 You can opt for a high-level overview of what they mean for the company overall.
 However, in-depth data on costs and benefits should be available for employees to view if they want to.

-Relay the company core values on a regular basis, and be specific about how different departments and each person’s work slot into these values.
-Employees will be more invested in their work when they know how their efforts contribute to the bigger picture, and when they see the real results.
-Knowing that what you do matters is a significant contribution to employee experience.
+Relay the company’s core values on a regular basis, and be specific about how different departments and each person’s work slot into these values.
+Employees will be more invested in their work when they understand how their efforts contribute to the bigger picture and see tangible results.
+Knowing that what you do matters is a significant contributor to the employee experience.

 2. Offer Competitive Pay